3 min read

 How does psychology affect investing?

 When it comes to money and investing, we are not always as rational as we may think.
-Investors should always try and keep things in perspective and not overreact to what is in the news and press.
+Whilst investors should always try to keep things in perspective and not overreact to what is in the news, headlines concerning things like the cost of living, inflation increases, or market volatility, can make this difficult.

 Investment decisions